matthieumota/dotfiles/README.md

 ## Tunnel SSH

-Sometime, I need to create SSH tunnel.
+Sometimes, I need to create SSH tunnel.
 For instance, to create a tunnel on `3002` port on `1.2.3.4` server for `domain:80` :

 ```bash
 ssh -R 3002:domain:80 -N cloud@1.2.3.4